Tribal Vocational Rehabilitation Institute

 About the TVR (Tribal Vocational Rehabilitation) Institute:

-In 2015, Northwest Indian College (NWIC) was established in 2015 through a capacity-building grant from the US Department of Education, Rehabilitation Services Administration and operated through a partnership with the Rehabilitation Counseling Master’s degree program at Western Washington University (WWU).
+The TVR Institute at Northwest Indian College (NWIC) was established in 2015 through a capacity-building grant from the US Department of Education, Rehabilitation Services Administration and operated through a partnership with the Rehabilitation Counseling Master’s program at Western Washington University (WWU).
 The purpose of the Institute is to meet the vocational rehabilitation training needs in American Indian Vocational Rehabilitation Services (AIVRS), or TVR, programs.

-NWIC developed 13 courses in foundational tribal vocational rehabilitation knowledge and skills as a key component of this initiative, which are used by vocational rehabilitation professionals to gain specific AIVRS training and to earn an Award of Completion in TVR Studies.
+The Institute offers 13 courses in foundational tribal vocational rehabilitation knowledge and skills, which are used by vocational rehabilitation professionals to gain specific AIVRS training and to earn an Award of Completion in TVR Studies.
 The courses are designed to also be part of a career ladder leading to bachelor’s and master’s degree programs.
 Students completing the Tribal Vocational Rehabilitation courses will be able to continue on in NWIC’s Bachelor of Arts in Community Advocates and Responsive Education in Human Services, which will soon be available with a TVR concentration where students may apply their TVR class credits to the degree requirements.
 Students may also continue their studies in the Master of Arts in Rehabilitation Counseling in partnership with WWU’s Woodring College.

 TVR Institute Enrollment

 - If you are a new student taking classes for-credit (not CEUs), fill out the online Admissions Application.

 - When prompted, select “Lummi” for Campus Location, “Non-program” for Enrollment Classification, and “Tribal Vocational Rehabilitation” for Program of Study.